 You may only be involved in a small prang, but if repair costs for your particular make or model of car are high – you’ll end up with a premium to match it.

 Insurers are looking for key, built in security features, which will hinder your car from being stolen.
 We’re talking alarms, immobilisers, or high security locks fitted by the manufacturer.

 High performance stats may rack you up some impressive bragging rights, but you’ll also be forking out some serious money in insurance bills.
 Statistically speaking, speedy cars and young drivers are more likely to be involved in accidents.
 Young drivers should ditch the 0-60 stats and go for a steady and reliable model to get favourable deals on their insurance.

 The price of the parts

 Insurers look at the replacement cost of the 23 most common parts when considering premium prices.
-For cheap car insurance, young drivers should keep things basic, mainstream and economical for the best deals.
+To save money, young drivers should keep things basic, mainstream and economical for the best deals.
 There’ll be time enough to opt for that classic car you’ve always dreamed of.

-As a new driver looking for cheap car insurance, the marketplace can be a baffling mix of big brands, big prices and complex terms.
+As a new driver looking to keep costs down, the marketplace can be a baffling mix of big brands, big prices and complex terms.
 So it’s always worthwhile hitting up our comparison service for a quick fix.

 There are companies that tailor their car insurance packages for young drivers.
 Now, this can be hit and miss.
 They are not always the cheapest, but if you’ve got the time, it’s worth having a look around.